inariksit/cclaw-zettelkasten/smart_contract.md

 analysis of the contract.

 "Smart contracts" are often mistakenly conflated with contracts that use blockchain to record information and exchange currency.
-See <smart_contracts_and_blockchain>.
+See <blockchain_and_smart_contracts>.

 Any type of contract can be a smart contract.